cs0320-f2021/onboarding-gp47hw2vrthv8pc6/README.md

 columns returned by `CSVParser.getCols()`, and so this test has not been performed.

+Lastly, Checkstyle has been erroneously reporting trailing spaces in the code.
+I am not sure how to fix this, as there appear to be no actual trailing spaces in the lines that have been flagged.

 # Tests
 System testing ensures that the REPL appropriately handles:
 - Errors (`error.test`)